-This was and continues to be a unique year as we find ways to collaborate with our students during a pandemic.
-We reach out to our community virtually to hear concerns, collaborate on effective responses to challenges, and make sure our campus takes an active role in its policing and general safety.
+The COVID-19 pandemic has had a major impact on communities across the country, including here at UOPD, and now more than ever we must work with our students to create opportunities and allow them to thrive.
+At UOPD, we reach out to our community virtually to hear concerns, collaborate on effective responses to challenges, and make sure our campus takes an active role in its policing and general safety.
+The key is that we listen to the needs of our community members!